Erika Lust: XConfessions

 In 2014, Lust and other directors began producing short pornographic films based on crowd-sourced stories.
 Viewers can leave anonymous confessions on the project's website.
-Each month, Lust handpicks two stories and turn them into cinematic short films.
-XConfessions has been presented at the Berlin Porn Festival 2014.
-The first two compilations of her XConfessions series have won her the Feminist Porn Awards for Hottest Straight Vignette in 2014 and 2015 respectively.
+Each month, Lust selects two stories and adapts them into short films.
+XConfessions was screened at the Berlin Porn Festival in 2014.
+The first two compilations in the series won Feminist Porn Awards for Hottest Straight Vignette in 2014 and 2015.

 In 2015, a theatrical cut of XConfessions was screened at Chicago International Film Festival and at Raindance Film Festival in London.

-Lust held two sold-out screenings of the XConfessions Theatrical Cut at Kino Babylon in Berlin in February 2016, and went on to win the Best Narrative Short CineKink Award for short film An Appointment with My Master.
+Lust held two screenings of the XConfessions Theatrical Cut at Kino Babylon in Berlin in February 2016, and the short film An Appointment with My Master later won the Best Narrative Short CineKink Award.